 Once you know exactly how many calories it takes to keep your weight consistent, you’re ready to apply a restriction to your calorie intake.
 As we’ve already discussed, in order to lose weight, you need to take in fewer calories than your body burns off in a day.

-So for example, let’s say it takes you 3,000 calories per day to maintain your current weight and you want to apply a 20% calorie restriction to your diet.
+So for example, let’s say it takes you 2,000 calories per day to maintain your current weight and you want to apply a 35% calorie restriction to your diet.
 Here’s how it breaks down:

-3,000 x 0.20 = 600 calories
+2,000 x 0.35 = 700 calories

-3,000 – 600 = 2,400 calories per day
+2,000 – 700 = 1,300 calories per day

-Instead, organizations like the NIH and the USDA have developed daily intake recommendations based on a set of “acceptable” ranges for each macronutrient.
+Instead, organizations like the NIH and USDA have developed daily intake recommendations based on a set of “acceptable” ranges for each macronutrient.
 You will most likely need to experiment within these ranges until you find the ratio that works best for you.

 When it comes to protein, the research shows that a daily intake at or above 1 gram of protein per pound of body weight is the ideal range to maintain muscle mass while losing body fat.

-While a high-protein intake is certainly effective for preserving lean muscle mass during a calorie restricted diet, you don’t want to overdo it.
+While a high-protein intake is certainly effective for preserving lean muscle mass during a calorie-restricted diet, you don’t want to overdo it.
 Organizations like the NIH suggests that when more than 35% of your total calories come from protein, it can be detrimental to your health.

 Carbs are your body’s main fuel source, and as such, they make up the majority of many people’s total calorie intakes.
 The NIH recommends that somewhere between 45 to 65% of your total daily calories should be coming from carbohydrates.

-According to the USDA, your daily fat intake should make up between 20-35% of your total daily calorie intake.
+According to the USDA, your daily fat intake should make up between 20-35% of your total daily calories.
 While you might be tempted to severely restrict your fat intake to lose body fat, it doesn’t quite work like that.
 Your body needs a healthy supply of dietary fat to stay up and running.

-Step 4: Be Consistent With Your Diet
+Step #4: Be Consistent With Your Diet

-The key to successfully counting macros for weight loss lies in finding a macro split that you can be consistent with day in and day out.
+The key to successfully counting macros lies in finding a macro split that you can be consistent with day in and day out.
 If you wake up dreading your diet every day, it’s only going to be a matter of time before you skip out on your weight loss plans.

 One of the many perks of counting macros is flexibility — that’s why it is often referred to as flexible dieting.
-The diet doesn’t place limitations on the types of food you can eat or when you can eat them.
+The macros diet doesn’t place limitations on the types of food you can eat or when you can eat them.

-As long as it fits your macros and calorie goals, you can eat pretty much whatever you want and you can shed some serious amounts of body fat.
+As long as it fits your macronutrient and calorie goals, you can eat pretty much whatever you want and you can shed some serious amounts of body fat.
 With that being said, we certainly recommend making food choices that will allow you to feel healthy and fit for the long term.